JarrenTay/RS-Checksum-Calc-Perf/README.md

 `.\RSChecksumCalculator.exe <first TID to calculate> <last TID to calculate> <number of frames to calculate>`

-example that calculates 4000 frames for TID 3575 and 3576: `.\RSChecksumCalculator.exe 3575 3576 4000`
+Example that calculates 4000 frames for TID 3575 and 3576:

+`.\RSChecksumCalculator.exe 3575 3576 4000`

-Your results should appear in a csv file named cppMatches.csv and cppAces.csv
+Your results should appear in a csv file named cppMatches.csv and cppAces.csv.
+Subsequent runs will overwrite an existing file, so be careful to save your results.

 # [If you want to edit using Visual Studio](https://code.visualstudio.com/docs/languages/cpp)